cberner/redb/docs/design.md

 is diff'ed against the currently allocated pages to determine which have been allocated since the savepoint was created.
 These pages are then queued to be freed, completing the rollback.

+# File backends

+redb has two "backends" for interacting with the file on disk.
+The first, the "mmap backend", is used via the `Builder::create_mmapped()` API.
+This is an unsafe API because of the semantics of `mmap()`.
+However, it can be faster for some use cases and it allows the OS to manage all caching of redb data.
+The second backend, the "userspace backend", is entirely safe and has a user configurable cache which it uses to cache ranges of the underlying `File`.
+This backend is used via the `Builder::create()` API.

 # Assumptions about underlying media
 redb is designed to be safe even in the event of power failure or on poorly behaved media.
 Therefore, we make only a few assumptions about the guarantees provided by the underlying filesystem: